The best plugins for WordPress do so much more than help with your site design.

 5. Social Warfare (or Shareaholic)

 As I mentioned earlier, Shareaholic is a great social sharing tool and one of the best free plugins for WordPress.
 However, we’ve moved away from Shareaholic’s free plan to the Pro version of Social Warfare (there’s a free version as well).

 Social Warfare simply one-ups the other social sharing plugins out there.
 More features, more versatility, more ways to share your content.
 If someone can’t share your article within 1 second of searching for share buttons, they’re just going to give up.

 Attention spans keep getting smaller and smaller, so if your social sharing isn’t well placed or immediately available, readers are just going to move on.

 Don’t make that mistake.

 A single share could expand your reach by thousands of readers (the average Facebook user has 338 friends, and that assumes you get 0 further organic reach).
-Furthermore, social sharing increases the likelihood that you get backlinks to your site, and backlinks = more authority (we’ll talk more about the quality of backlinks later — not all backlinks are the same!).
+Furthermore, social sharing increases the likelihood that you get backlinks to your site, and backlinks equals more authority, which means search engines rank your content higher.

 Features of Social Warfare include:

 - Display total and individual share count.